 Ensure the subaward clearly describes:

 • Clear scope of work.
 The subrecipient’s scope of work should clearly define their responsibilities.
-Confirm that collaborators understand expectations, their roles, obligations, and any sponsor or project requirements, including milestones and deadlines.
+Talk with your collaborators to ensure they understand your expectations, their roles and obligations, and specific sponsor and project requirements, especially milestones and deadlines.

 • Inclusion of award terms.
 Certain award terms and regulations must be passed to all subrecipients, domestic or foreign.
 SPA will determine which terms apply to foreign collaborators, who may need assistance interpreting sponsor policies.